Acellera/acegen-open/README.md

 # Results on the [MolOpt](https://arxiv.org/pdf/2206.12411.pdf) benchmark

 Algorithm comparison for the Area Under the Curve (AUC) of the top 100 molecules on MolOpt benchmark scoring functions.
 Each algorithm ran 5 times with different seeds, and results were averaged.
 We used the default configuration for each algorithm, including the GRU model for the prior.
+Additionally, for Reinvent we also tested the configuration proposed in the MolOpt paper.

 | Task                          | Reinvent | Reinvent MolOpt | AHC   | A2C   | PPO   | PPOD  |
 |-------------------------------|----------|-----------------|-------|-------|-------|-------|